Carbon Ceramic Brakes Guide: What C/SiC Changes, and What It Doesn’t

 Send this once and avoid ordering the wrong parts.

-• Current rotor size in mm (in) if known
+• Current rotor size: measured in mm (in), if known.

 References